 Vikram Murthi is a freelance writer and critic currently based out of Chicago, IL.
 He currently writes about film and television for RogerEbert.com, The A.V.
 Club, and Vulture.
 He previously was a chief film critic at Movie Mezzanine and a news writer for IndieWire.
 You can follow him on Twitter @fauxbeatpoet.

-On two films from TIFF, including the Opening Night offering starring Chris Pine.
+On three films from TIFF, including the latest from Ed Norton.

 Thoughts on three films from TIFF, including the latest from Armando Iannucci.

 A preview of the 2019 BAMCinemaFest with four highlights: So Pretty, The World is Full of Secrets, Vision Portraits, and The Mountain.

 Losing It At the Movies: Pauline Kael at 100 runs at New York's Quad Cinema from June 7-20.

 Wild Things: The Ferocious Films of Nelly Kaplan runs at the Quad Cinema from April 12-25.